enfortumab vedotin

 • Instruct patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and consult health care professional before taking any new medications.

 • Rep: May cause fetal harm.
 Advise females of reproductive potential to use effective contraception during and for 2 mo after last dose and males with female partners of reproductive potential to use effective contraception for 4 mo after last dose.
-Advise patient to avoid breastfeeding during and for at least 3 wks after last dose.
+Advise patient to avoid breastfeeding during and for at least 3 wk after last dose.
 Advise patient to notify health care professional immediately if pregnancy is suspected.
-May impair male fertility.
+May reversibly impair female fertility and may impair male fertility.

 Evaluation/Desired Outcomes